SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/04-handler/readme.md

 ➡️ Open the `app/bookshop-ui/webapp/ext/fragment/Order.fragment.xml` file and inspect its content.

 The XML fragment consists of a simple vertical box (`<VBox />`) and a button (`<Button />`).
-The button requires the JavaScript handler directly (via `core:require`), which is an interesting difference compared to how XML views usually load their JavaScript counterparts - namely controllers.
+The button requires the JavaScript handler very explicitly (via `core:require`), which is an interesting difference compared to how XML views usually load their JavaScript counterparts - namely controllers.
 With XML views, controllers are usually linked via the `controllerName` attribute.
-XML fragment don't allow for this attribute, plus we don't even have a controller instance (yet).
+XML fragments don't allow for this attribute, plus we don't even have a controller instance (yet).
 Inspect the `app/bookshop-ui/webapp/ext/fragment/Order.js` file to see that this simple module does not extend any controller.
 All it does is return a simple `onPress` method.

 You can read more about requiring modules (not controllers) in the [official UI5 documentation](https://ui5.sap.com/#/topic/b11d853a8e784db6b2d210ef57b0f7d7).